KjirvB/thermostart/README.md

 >[!CAUTION]
-># CURRENT BRANCH STATUS: BROKEN.
-DO NOT USE.
+># CURRENT BRANCH STATUS: Might work.
+DO NOT USE IN PROD.
-># TODO: WRITE MIGRATION SCRIPT AND TEST.
+># TODO: CONSOLIDATE MIGRATION SCRIPTS.

 # Thermostart - Cloudless Thermosmart
 Make your (currently) useless Thermosmart device cloud independent and get